Membership and Code Of Ethics

 As per club rules all membership applications are subject to Committee Approval.

 All applicants must also have read and understood the clubs code of ethics below

 Membership Application Form is available from the Secretary or download from this site.

-Download The Standard Poodle Club membership form, by clicking the link below:
+Download The Standard Poodle Club membership form, HERE

 THE STANDARD POODLE CLUB

 Updated and approved by the Kennel Club 11th Nov 2021

 1) Will properly house, feed, water and exercise all dogs under their care and arrange for appropriate veterinary attention if and when required.